Humza Yousaf earns key endorsement from potential leadership challenger

 “As Depute Leader, I will not publicly endorse any candidate, but would appeal to all members to get involved in a robust but respectful contest as we progress the case for Scotland’s independence.”

-Earlier on Sunday, health secretary Humza Yousaf won a key early endorsement in the race to become the next SNP leader.
+Earlier on Sunday, health secretary Mr Yousaf won a key early endorsement in the race to become the next SNP leader.

 Neil Gray, the culture minister, was considered a potential dark horse in the contest with insiders believing his endorsement if he chose not to run being potentially decisive.